phatchman/altair_tools/README.md

 `./altairdsk -p cpm.dsk LADDER.COM`

 ### Copy multiple files from the disk (get multiple)
 This command allows wildcards of * or ?.
-Note on Windows you shouldn't use the quotes around the wildcarded filenames.
-They are only needed on linux/unix.
-`./altairdsk -G cpm.dsk load.com dump.com 'asm.*' 'p?p.com'`
+Note the use of single quotes to stop the shell/command prompt expanding wildcards `./altairdsk -G cpm.dsk load.com dump.com 'asm.*' 'p?p.com'`

 To get all files from the disk